What I’m doing now

 Research

-- I am loving being part of the ARC Special Research Initiative Linkage project Parched with colleagues from La Trobe University, looking at how historical and recent droughts cultures differ across Victoria.
-We recently submitted an article looking at how the Federation Drought was reported in the Bendigo media, and how many of the tropes used back then are still being used today.
+I am loving being part of the ARC Special Research Initiative Linkage project Parched with colleagues from La Trobe University, looking at how historical and recent droughts cultures differ across Victoria.
+Last year we published an article looking at how the Federation Drought was reported in the Bendigo media, and how many of the tropes used back then are still being used today.
+This summer you can see an exhibition from artists involved in Parched at the La Trobe Arts Institute in Bendigo.

 Outreach and communication

-I continue to co-host Einstein A Go Go once a month and contribute to the social media presence for the international climate data rescue initiative Atmospheric Circulation Reconstructions over the Earth.
-I’m also on Instagram now, if you like sporadic updates and bad pictures.
+I continue to co-host Einstein A Go Go once a month and do regular media interviews.
+I’m also on Instagram and Bluesky, if you like sporadic updates and bad pictures.

 This Now page inspired by Derek Sivers‘.